 The build is a pre-release version of software carrying a sequential build number.
 Creating reliable builds is the foundation to your development lifecycle and final product.
 Focusing on build automation makes business sense because, when you manage builds manually, you invite human error.
 It's better to automate repeatable steps that can and should take place using nothing more than information that already resides in your project's source code repository.
 With build automation, you can focus developer time on more critical tasks, such as squashing software bugs.

-To implement build automation, put the build process as the first step in your pipeline.
+To implement build automation, put the build process as the step in your pipeline.
 A build automation tool creates and packages your software in a clean environment.
 The artifact is then versioned and uploaded to your source control.
 At that point, the CI/CD toolchain can pull down the artifact during subsequent stages to ensure that the build doesn't change as it progresses to production.

 It's important not to confuse build automation with continuous integration, which is executing the build process as frequently as possible.
 For example, you should execute a build process whenever one of your developers checks a code change into your source code repository; follow up with unit tests to verify the correctness of the resulting product.